Rhinemann/mage-hack/src/chapters/Paradox.typ

   Mages accumulate Paradox into a dice pool from different sources, they are as follows:
 ]

-/ Casting vulgar magick: Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds #spec_c.d6 to Paradox and gains a #spec_c.pp.
+/ Casting vulgar magick: Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds #c_sym.d6 to Paradox and gains a #c_sym.pp.

 / Hitching while casting a spell: Whenever a player rolls a hitch, the Storyteller may add that die to Paradox instead of Peril, paying for it as normal.